1975 Australian constitutional crisis: Constitutional background

-Prior to the 1975 crisis, the governor-general's power to dismiss a prime minister against the incumbent's will under Section 64 of the Constitution had never been exercised.
-However, in 1904 Labour Prime Minister Chris Watson advised an early election, but Governor-General Lord Northcote refused, triggering Watson's resignation and the appointment of Opposition Leader George Reid as prime minister.
+Prior to the 1975 crisis, the governor-general's power to dismiss a prime minister against the incumbent's will under section 64 of the Constitution had never been exercised.
 Twice since Federation, conflicts between state premiers and state governors, who perform analogous functions to the prime minister and governor-general respectively at the state level, had resulted in the departure of one or the other.
-In 1916, New South Wales Premier William Holman was expelled from the Australian Labor Party for supporting conscription.
-He managed to hold on to power with the aid of opposition parties and consulted the Governor, Sir Gerald Strickland, proposing to pass legislation to extend the term of the lower house of the state legislature by a year.
+In 1916, New South Wales premier William Holman was expelled from the Australian Labor Party for supporting conscription.
+He managed to hold on to power with the aid of opposition parties and consulted the governor, Sir Gerald Strickland, proposing to pass legislation to extend the term of the lower house of the state legislature by a year.
 When Strickland objected, stating that such a course was unfair to Labor, Holman had him replaced.
-In 1932 the New South Wales Labor premier, Jack Lang, refused to pay money owed to the Federal government, which froze the state's bank accounts, causing Lang to order that payments to the state government be only in cash.
-The governor, Sir Philip Game, wrote to Lang, warning him that ministers were breaking the law, and that if they continued, he would have to obtain ministers who could carry on government within legal bounds.
-Lang replied that he would not resign, and Game dismissed his government and commissioned the leader of the Opposition, Bertram Stevens, to form a caretaker government pending a new election, in which Labor was defeated.
+In 1932 the New South Wales Labor premier, Jack Lang, refused to pay money owed to the federal government, which froze the state's bank accounts, causing Lang to order that payments to the state government be only in cash.
+The governor, Sir Philip Game, wrote to Lang to warn him that this was unlawful.
+Game further warned Lang that if Lang continued, he would have to sack Lang to obtain ministers who could carry on government within legal bounds.
+Lang replied that he would not resign, and Game dismissed his government and commissioned the leader of the opposition, Bertram Stevens, to form a caretaker government pending a new election, in which Labor was defeated.

-Among the powers granted to the governor-general is the power to dissolve both houses of Parliament under Section 57 of the Constitution in the event that the House of Representatives twice passes a bill at least three months apart and the Senate refuses to pass it.
-In both instances where those circumstances arose prior to the Whitlam Government, in 1914 and 1951, the governor-general dissolved Parliament for a "double dissolution" election on the advice of the prime minister.
+Among the powers granted to the governor-general is the power to dissolve both houses of Parliament under section 57 of the Constitution in the event that the House of Representatives twice passes a bill at least three months apart and the Senate refuses to pass it.
+In both instances where those circumstances arose prior to the Whitlam government, in 1914 and 1951, the governor-general dissolved Parliament for a double dissolution election on the recommendation of the prime minister.